digitalyoshixi/zettelkasten/content/Machine Learning/Data Normalization.md

   - math
   - data_science
   - machine_learning
+aliases:
+  - Normalize
 ---
 [https://www.geeksforgeeks.org/what-is-data-normalization/](https://www.geeksforgeeks.org/what-is-data-normalization/)

-part of the preprocessing stage of any problem.
+Part of the [[Preprocessing]] stage of any problem.
 It is scaling the data to be analyzed in a specific range to provide better results.
 Data Normalization disposes of various anomalies that can make an examination of the information more complicated.
 It also makes data more clustered

 [https://www.youtube.com/watch?v=sxEqtjLC0aM](https://www.youtube.com/watch?v=sxEqtjLC0aM)